aws-neuron/aws-neuron-sdk/general/appnotes/perf/neuron-cc/performance-tuning.rst

 for each framework: :ref:`neuron-supported-operators`

-AWS Neuron handles unsupported operators by partitioning the graph into subgraph, and executing them on different targets (e.g. NeuronCore partition, CPU partition).
-If the entire model can run on Inferentia (i.e. all operators are supported), then the model will be compiled into a single subgraph which will be executed by a NeuronCore Group.
+AWS Neuron handles unsupported operators by partitioning the graph into subgraphs and executing them on different targets (e.g., NeuronCore partition, CPU partition).
+If the entire model can run on Inferentia (i.e., all operators are supported), then it will be compiled into a single subgraph, which will be executed by a NeuronCore Group.

 Debug
 ~~~~~